ty64 Commodore 64 emulator

 .ty64 - the ty64 emulator's own save format

 If you hold down the SHIFT key while clicking on the icon, the loaded program will not automatically start, but will only be loaded into the machine.
 This is useful for listing BASIC code, for example, or entering POKE cheat commands.
+Loading files also works using the drag and drop method.

 Opens an URL.
 You don't need to download the files from the net what you want to open.
 Just enter their path and the emulator will open them automatically.
-You can also enter a csdb release URL or a HVSC SID path, and the emulator will automatically open the found C64 contents.
+You can also enter a valid csdb release URL or a HVSC SID path, and the emulator will automatically open the found C64 contents.

 Save the state of the emulated machine to a .ty64 file.
 In SID music player mode, it saves the .sid file.